barretodsp/rails_api/README.md

 Requirements: Ruby 2.5.1 | Ruby on Rails 5.2 | Rspec 3.9 | PostgreSQL 12.1

 **Database**

-PSQL script to create role and databases for development, test and production envs.
+Copy and past the following script into psql console to create role and databases for development, test and production envs.

 ```
 CREATE ROLE storeapi WITH LOGIN PASSWORD 'sttk7878';